 Note 1: Reclassification refers to the reclassification of prepayments for equipment and investment properties to property, plant and equipment and reclassification of items of property, plant and equipment.

-- (1) The major components of the Company's buildings are principally the main building and air-conditioning equipment, which are depreciated over the useful lives of 50 years and 15 years, respectively. - (2) For more information on the Company's property, plant and equipment that are provided for as guarantee, please refer to Note VIII. - (3) No interest capitalization is required for the acquisition of property, plant and equipment in both 2022 and 2021.
+(1) The major components of the Group's buildings are principally the main building and air-conditioning equipment, which are depreciated over the useful lives of 50 years and 15 years, respectively.